gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - adding two projects to the workspace -> both are part of the composite afterwards
 - removing a project from the workspace -> no longer contained in the composite
-- renaming a project in Gradle (e.g. in settings.gradle) -> the project is renamed in Eclipse
+- renaming a project in Gradle (e.g. in `settings.gradle`) -> the project is renamed in Eclipse
 - refreshing/adding/removing a project -> all other projects are refreshed as well
 - trying to rename a project that is physically contained in the workspace location -> inform the user that this is not possible.
 - swapping the names of two projects in Gradle -> the corresponding Eclipse projects swap names

+##### Open issues

+- The API as defined in earlier stories does not allow for removing projects.
+In those cases would be simply rebuild the whole composite from scratch?
+- Should we allow for renaming projects in this story?
+Maybe we can push this functionality into a new story as we'll also have to change the underlying model.

 ### Story - `EclipseWorkspace` model for a composite does not include duplicate eclipse project names

 Individual projects in a composite might have the same project name.
 This story implements a de-duping mechanism for the Eclipse model, such that the generated eclipse projects are uniquely identified.

 ##### Implementation

 - If an `EclipseWorkspace` would include two projects with the same project name, an algorithm will de-duplicate the Eclipse project names.
-De-duped eclipse project names are only logic references to the original projects.
+De-duped Eclipse project names are only logic references to the original projects.
 The actual project name stays unchanged.
 - Gradle core implements a similar algorithm for the IDE plugins.
 This implementation will be reused.
 The current implementation would have to be refactored and moved to an internal package in the tooling-api subproject.
-The de-duplication implementation should use Tooling API's HierarchicalElement interface to access the name and hierarchy of projects.
-The ide subproject already depends on tooling-api and it's easy to adapt the current code to use the HierarchicalElement interface in de-duplication so that the implementation can be shared.
+The de-duplication implementation should use Tooling API's `HierarchicalElement` interface to access the name and hierarchy of projects.
+The IDE subproject already depends on tooling-api and it's easy to adapt the current code to use the `HierarchicalElement` interface in de-duplication so that the implementation can be shared.
   - The current implementation lacks de-duplication for root project names.
 This has to be added.
-  - The current ModuleNameDeduper implementation is not functional style.
+  - The current `ModuleNameDeduper` implementation is not functional style.
 The logic mutates state between steps and it makes it hard to understand the de-dup logic.
 Consider rewriting the implementation.

 ##### Test cases

+- Any refactorings to the current de-duping logic does not have side-effects on existing logic that already uses it.
 - If the names of all imported projects are unique, de-duping doesn't have to kick in.
 - If at least two imported projects have the same name, de-dupe the names.
 De-duped project names still reference the original project. should be rendered in Eclipse's project view section.
 - De-duping may be required for more that one duplicate project name.
 - Multi-project builds can contain duplicate project names in any leaf of the project hierarchy.
 - De-dup the names of root projects that have the same project name.
-- Buildship uses de-duplicated names for Eclipse projects when multiple Gradle builds are imported containing duplicate names
+- Buildship uses de-duplicated names for Eclipse projects when multiple Gradle builds are imported containing duplicate names.

 #### Open issues

-- The eclipse workspace might contain existing projects.
+- The Eclipse workspace might contain existing projects.
 There should be a way to pass the names of the existing projects so that de-duplication could rename any duplicates.
 This isn't specific to the composite build and should be solved for ordinary builds as well.
-- Project names should remain stable, i.e. deduping renames newly added projects in favor of renaming previously imported projects.
+- Project names should remain stable, i.e. de-duping renames newly added projects in favor of renaming previously imported projects.
 This should be handled when de-duping is used in refreshing an previously imported project.

 ### Story - `EclipseWorkspace` model for a composite substitutes source project dependencies for external module dependencies